Post-thrombotic syndrome: Diagnosis

 When physicians find a DVT in the clinical history of their patients, a postthrombotic syndrome is possible if the patients have suggestive symptoms.
 Ultrasonography for deep venous thrombosis must be performed to evaluate the situation: the degree of obstruction by clots, the location of these clots, and the detection of deep and/or superficial venous insufficiency.
 Since signs and symptoms of DVT and PTS may be quite similar, a diagnosis of PTS should be delayed for 3–6 months after DVT diagnosis so an appropriate diagnosis can be made.

 Prevention

 Prevention of PTS begins with prevention of initial and recurrent DVT.
 For people hospitalized at high-risk of DVT, prevention methods may include early ambulation, use of compression stockings or electrostimulation devices, and/or anticoagulant medications.
 Elastic compression stockings may reduce the occurrence of PTS after clinically confirmed DVT.

-Increasingly, catheter-directed thrombolysis has been employed.
-This is a procedure in which a vascular interventionist will break up a clot using a variety of methods.

 For people who have already had a single DVT event, the best way to prevent a second DVT is appropriate anticoagulation therapy.

 A second prevention approach may be weight loss for those who are overweight or obese.
 Increased weight can put more stress and pressure on leg veins, and can predispose patients to developing PTS.